Bohdan100/furniture-mobile-store/README.md

    * Alternatively, use the terminal to build the project with Gradle:
        ```bash
        ./gradlew assembleDebug         # For Linux
-       .\gradlew.bat assembleDebug     # For Windows
+       .\gradlew assembleDebug     # For Windows
        ```

 4. **Run the application on an emulator or physical device:**